timothyb0912/blog/_posts/2021-07-17-Question-the-Process.md

 and we want self-awareness over time.

-Finally, we want to ask, not just how do I do what I do, but we want to ask when are we most likely to engage in behaviors that I want and behaviors that I don't want.
+Finally, we want to ask, not just how do I do what I do, but also when are we most likely to engage in behaviors that we want and behaviors that we don't want.
 This is not just descriptive statistics and raw data anymore.
 This is now a model that predicts what is the probability of you engaging in particular behaviors, given particular conditions.